 The volunteer Community Service Scholarship program was founded to help students develop a love for service to others within their communities.

-Students can earn $100.00 in tuition assistance per semester by volunteering to work 10 hours with an approved community agency or 15 hours assisting Thomas Nelson offices.
-All participants must register in advance by completing the
+Students can earn $100.00 in tuition assistance per semester by volunteering to work 10 hours with an approved community agency or 15 hours assisting offices on each campus.
+All participants must register in advance to qualify for a scholarship by completing the Community Service Scholarship Registration Form

 359 Fenwick Road, Bldg 263, Fort Monroe, VA 23651